codeigniter4/CodeIgniter4/user_guide_src/source/general/errors.md

 Three placeholders will be automatically expanded for you to display the contents of the $_POST, $_GET, and $_SESSION values.
 They are `{post_vars}`, `{get_vars}`, and `{session_vars}`, respectively.

 ### Using Third-Party Loggers
-You can use any other logger that you might like as long as it extends from either `CodeIgniter\Log\LoggerInterface` or `Psr\Log\LoggerInterface`, which is an alias for the first class.
+You can use any other logger that you might like as long as it extends from either `PSR\Log\LoggerInterface` and is [PSR3](http://www.php-fig.org/psr/psr-3/) compatible.
 This means that you can easily drop in use for any PSR3-compatible logger, or create your own.

 You must ensure that the third-party logger can be found by the system, by adding it to either our `/application/config/autoload.php` configuration file, or through another autoloader, like Composer.
 Next, you should modify `/application/config/services.php` to point the `logger` alias to your new class name.

 Now, any call that is done through the `log_message()` function will use your library instead.

+### LoggerAware Trait
+If you would like to implement your libraries in a framework-agnostic method, you can use the `CodeIgniter\Log\LoggerAwareTrait` which implements the `setLogger()` method for you.
+Then, when you use your library under different environments for frameworks, your library should still be able to log as it would expect, as long as it can find a PSR3 compatible logger.